 - Observe a warm-up phase of one hour. - Always only adjust the cutting knives when it is heated. - Only operate the sheeter when it is heated.

-8.4.1 Adjusting nip rollers of the first in-feed shaft
+8.4.1 Adjusting the nip rollers on the first infeed shaft

 Here's how to proceed to adjust the nip rollers.